juiser/juiser/README.md

   -->
 # Java Token Authentication Made Easy

-Juiser (pronounced "juicer", a play on "java", "juice" and "user") is a small Java library that automates token authentication during an HTTP request.
+Juiser (pronounced "juicer", a [portmanteau](https://en.wikipedia.org/wiki/Portmanteau) of "java", "juice" and "user") is a small Java library that automates token authentication during an HTTP request.
 After authentication, a simple but clean `User` object will be available to your code to support user-specific logic and authorization decisions.